Do It Myself Blog - Glenda Watson Hyatt

 But, how many of us see the valuable lesson here?

 Rudolph is teased and ostracized because he is different.
-He is excluded from reindeer games for the sole reason that he nose glows bright red.
+He is excluded from reindeer games for the sole reason that his nose glows bright red.
 How heartbreaking is that?

 In the classic Christmas special, a dejected Rudolph and his elf friend, mocked for his dream of becoming a dentist, head out to find a place of acceptance and happen across the Island of Misfit Toys; segregation at its finest.